 I’m a fan of corsets, so I always stop by TO.mTO to check out their latest creations.
 They’ll fit you and also design a corset especially for you if you like.
 They saved my Life Ball costume last year.
 Right next door there is a little shop owned by two fabulous chaps who will make you leather chokers (when in Berlin…) and even matching wrist restraints if you’re so inclined (again, this was all part of my Life Ball outfit), and a dog chain so that you will never be parted from that special someone.
-The whole thing sounds a bit Fritzl but the effect is more ’90s Mugler.

 For an indulgent vegetarian meal, I head to Richard.
 They have a carnivore menu too, but the vego menu is so fantastic it would be a shame not to try it, and the restaurant decor is beautiful with art hanging from every wall (including a painting of people fucking; where Paris is the city of romance, Berlin is the city of sex and kink).
-Berlin’s culinary scene is finally stepping up.
-Thank God!
-There was only so much mash potato side a vegetarian could handle.

 If something a little more low key is what you’re in the mood for, check out Kanaan in Prenzlauerberg.
 A Palestinian, an Israeli and a Syrian make hummus, not war, in this new hip establishment, and it’s billed as the best hummus in Berlin (which is quite a claim in a city that boasts hundreds of Middle Eastern eateries).
-The shakshouka is good enough to save you the trip to Israeli (and spare you an airport frisking), and the desserts are all home made.
+The shakshouka is good enough to save you the trip to Israel (and spare you an airport frisking), and the desserts are all home made.

 Rum Trader in Schöneberg is where I like to go for a sort-of quiet get-together with friends.
 It’s small and cosy and not at all sceney.
 There are no menus, but the waiter will mix you something special, after rejecting every single one of your suggestions on the basis that you have poor taste in booze.
 They take their cocktails seriously here.

 After a few special drinks you won’t remember you have a flight to catch the next morning and you’ll be up for a big night, so head over to Berghain, a former power plant in Friedrichshain.
 This is Berlin’s techno temple where parties go on for days.
 The queues are notorious and the door policy brutal (there are websites dedicated to demystifying it).
 Don’t dress like a wanker, or a Moldovan kinder hooker, and don’t try to take selfies with the tattooed bouncer.
 You wont get in.
 This place is for hardcore dancing and music lovers.
-Also, ditch the yellow boots unless you’re up for a golden shower.
+Also, ditch the yellow boots unless you’re up for a golden shower (you live and learn).

 If you want more of a quirky ‘cultural’ experience and an adventure, and you’re not squeamish about other people’s DNA, why not try out one of Berlin’s swinger bars, like Zwanglos III in Kreuzberg?
-You will regret it, but being greeted by a tiny bright-orange woman resembling a Chernobyl Oompa Loompa, decked in nothing but a body fishnet and plastic shower sandals worn with Adidas socks, will certainly make you reconsider hard living, and everything you thought was bad about the ‘80s.
+You will regret it, but being greeted by a tiny bright-orange woman resembling a Chernobyl Oompa Loompa, decked in nothing but a body fishnet and plastic shower sandals worn with Adidas socks, will certainly make you reconsider hard living, and everything you thought was cool about the ‘80s.
 It will also make you reconsider swinging, or sex with anyone but your partner, so this could be a great one for relationships that have lost their spark.
 You’re welcome.